++dejs:format

 Prefix

-, and prefix the result with pre
+Decode jon with wit, and prefix the result with pre.

 Accepts

-is the sample of the gate produced by the wet gate.
+jon is json of the kind accepted by wit. jon is the sample of the gate produced by the wet gate.

 Produces